KPC Media Group: Aboite & About

-The Aboite & About is one of five community publications published by the KPC Media Group, Inc. in Fort Wayne, Indiana.
-Aboite & About is a freely circulated, monthly newspaper which is direct mailed to zip codes 46804, 46814 in Fort Wayne and 46783 in Roanoke, Indiana with a circulation of over 20,000 addresses.
-It contains editorial pertaining to Southwest Fort Wayne and Allen County and Roanoke, Indiana.
+Aboite & About was one of five community publications published by the KPC Media Group, Inc. in Fort Wayne, Indiana.
+It was a freely circulated, monthly newspaper that was direct mailed to zip codes 46804, 46814 in Fort Wayne and 46783 in Roanoke, Indiana with a circulation of over 20,000 addresses.
+It contained editorial content pertaining to Southwest Fort Wayne and Allen County and Roanoke, Indiana.

 Dupont Valley Times

-The Dupont Valley Times is one of five community publications published by KPC Media Group, Inc. in Fort Wayne, Indiana.
-It is a freely circulated, monthly newspaper which is direct mailed to zip codes 46818, 46825, 46845 in Fort Wayne, 45748 in Huntertown and 46765 in Leo-Cedarville with a circulation of over 19,000 addresses.
-It contains editorial pertaining to Northwest Fort Wayne and Allen County.
+The Dupont Valley Times was a freely circulated, monthly newspaper which is direct mailed to zip codes 46818, 46825, 46845 in Fort Wayne, 45748 in Huntertown and 46765 in Leo-Cedarville with a circulation of over 19,000 addresses.
+It contained editorial content pertaining to Northwest Fort Wayne and Allen County.

 Georgetown Times

-The Georgetown Times is one of five community publications that KPC Media Group publishes in Fort Wayne.
-It is a freely circulated, monthly newspaper which is direct mailed to zip codes 46805 and 46815 in East Fort Wayne with a circulation of approximately 15,000 addresses.
-It contains editorial content pertaining to East Fort Wayne.
+The Georgetown Times was a freely circulated, monthly newspaper that was direct mailed to zip codes 46805 and 46815 in East Fort Wayne with a circulation of approximately 15,000 addresses.
+It contained editorial content pertaining to East Fort Wayne.

 St. Joe Times

-The St. Joe Times is one of five community publications published by KPC Media Group, Inc. in Fort Wayne, Indiana.
-It is a freely circulated, monthly newspaper which is direct mailed to zip code 46835 in Northeast Fort Wayne, with a circulation of approximately 15,000 addresses.
-It contains editorial pertaining to Northeast Fort Wayne.
+The St. Joe Times was a freely circulated, monthly newspaper that was direct mailed to zip code 46835 in Northeast Fort Wayne, with a circulation of approximately 15,000 addresses.
+It contained editorial content pertaining to Northeast Fort Wayne.

+East Allen County Times

+The East Allen County Times was a freely circulated, monthly newspaper which was direct-mailed to zip codes 46774 in New Haven, 46741 in Grabill, 46743 in Harlan, 45745 in Hoagland, 46797 in Woodburn and 46773 in Monroeville with a circulation of over 13,000 addresses.
+It contained editorial content pertaining to Eastern Allen County, Indiana.

+Restructuring

+In 2019, the five KPC Media Group print editions were converted to paid publications under the names of The Aboite News, The Dupont Valley News, The New Haven News, The Leo-Cedarville News, and The Northwest News.